-Objective 3 - A high quality, attractive environment within the Lakeview sub-zone where new business, tourist, community and high density residential activities will be the predominant use.
+Objective 3 - A high quality, attractive environment within the Lakeview sub-zone where new business, tourist, convention, community, visitor accommodation and high density residential activities will be the predominant uses.
+Commercial activities are also provided for particularly where they meet demand arising from the intensification of use within the sub-zone.